gravitational/teleport/rfd/0079-oidc-joining.md

 This feature reduces the friction involved in dynamically adding many new nodes to Teleport on a variety of platforms.
 This is also more secure, as the user does not need to distribute a token which is liable to exfilitration.

-Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP GCE since this represents a key platform for Teleport, and is also well documented and easy to test on.
+Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP since this represents a key platform for Teleport, and is also well documented and easy to test on.
 However, the work towards this feature will also enable us to simply add other providers that support OIDC workload identity (see the references for more), this particularly ties into Machine ID goals as we aim to support several CI/CD providers that offer workload identity.

 ## Details

 The work on OIDC joining is broken down into two parts:

 - Support in the Auth server for trusting an OP issued JWT.
-This work is general, and will be applicable to all providers.
+This work will have a general base that can be shared between all providers, and then have a small, provider-specific part to provide additional validation that lets us guide users to correct and safe configurations.
 - Support in nodes for fetching their workload identity token from their environment.
 This work will be specific to each platform we intend to support.

 OIDC supports multiple types of token (`id_token`: a JWT encoding information about the identity, which can be verified using the issuer's public key and `access_token`: an opaque token that can be used with a `userinfo` endpoint on the issuer to obtain information about the identity).
 However, in the case of workload identities, `id_token` is the most prevelant.
 For this reason, our initial implementation will solely support `id_token`.